Location

 Set a default ConfigValue for a ConfigKey if not explicitly provided.

-• This property cannot be set together with required or template or lazy properties.
+This property cannot be set together with required, const or lazy properties.

-• If options is set, the default value must be one of the options.
+If enum is set, the default value must be one of the options.

 required